Revision Breast Surgery and Implant Exchange

 FAQ About Revision Breast Surgery

 The following are some common questions about corrective breast augmentation at UCI Plastic Surgery.
-Please email or call our plastic surgery offices if you need additional information.
+Please contact our plastic surgery offices if you need additional information.

 Detecting a rupture in a saline implant is usually very easy.
-If the outer shell is breached, the implant will fail and the sterile saline will drain out.
+If there’s a breach in the outer shell, the implant will fail and the sterile saline will drain out.
 Silicone implants have a more cohesive material, which doesn’t leak out if the outer shell becomes ruptured.
 The standard recommendation for detecting a silicone implant rupture has been regular MRI screening.
 With either type of breast implant, you should pay close attention to any changes and report possible problems to your plastic surgeon.